kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 ## Download and Install Mindmaps

 {% include note.html content="MindmapsDB requires Java 8 (Standard Edition) with the `$JAVA_HOME` set accordingly.
-MindmapsDB also requires Maven 3." %}
+If you intend to build MindmapsDB, you will also need Maven 3." %}

 The latest version of MindmapsDB can be downloaded from the [downloads page](../resources/downloads.html).
 Unzip it and run the following in the terminal: